openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `transaction_id`: OPTIONAL.
 String identifying a Deferred Issuance transaction.
 This claim is contained in the response if the Credential Issuer cannot immediately issue the Credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
 It MUST not be used if the `credentials` parameter is present.
 It MUST be invalidated after the Credential for which it was meant has been obtained by the Wallet.
 * `c_nonce`: OPTIONAL.
 String containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential-request)).
 When received, the Wallet MUST use this nonce value for its subsequent Credential Requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.
 * `notification_id`: OPTIONAL.
-String identifying an issuance flow in which one or more Credentials were issued.
+String identifying one or more Credentials issued in one Credential Response.
 It MUST be included in the Notification Request as defined in (#notification).
 It MUST not be used if the `credentials` parameter is not present.

 The format of the Credential in the Credential Response is determined by the value of the `format` parameter specified in the Credential Request.